 2. Inspections and Reporting a.)
 Inspections are required on an annual basis.
 Are annual inspections being completed? b.)
 An annual report is required.
 Has the annual report been completed and submitted?
-3. Training (as applicable to Dump Along Paris-Windham Road) a.)
+2. Training (as applicable to Dump Along Davis Windham Daad) 3.
+Training (as applicable to Dump Along Paris-Windham Road) a.)
 Was LUC training (specific to the AOC) being conducted as applicable?
-Describe the training 5 (content/who attended/who provided/documentation of training). b.)
-If training was not provided, explain why and what corrective actions were initiated? or in tunning was not provided, explain why and what confective actions were initiated.
+Describe the training (content/who attended/who provided/documentation of training). (content/ who attended/ who provided/documentation of training). b.)
+If training was not provided, explain why and what corrective actions were initiated?